tunder56/twitchplays/README.md

 4. run the command `conda init powershell` inside of it

 ### the program will be installed in C:/twitchplays
-5. run the file called FIRST_TIME_SETUP_runtwtichplays.ps1
-    this will :
+5. run the file called FIRST_TIME_SETUP_runtwtichplays.ps1 , you will need to right click then go run with powershell this will :
     1. set up a conda enviroment
     2. set the restricted policy to allow the script to run, select y to let the scrpit run